Sidebar Site Navigation

 Phone: (307) 766-6396

 The Club Sports program offers a higher level of athletic sport competition than Open Recreation and Intramural Sports to UW students.
-Some of the current UW Club Sport teams for men and women include badminton, baseball, trap, volleyball, soccer, ice hockey, rugby, ultimate Frisbee, cycling, Nordic ski racing, lacrosse, softball, racquetball, fencing, cricket, water polo, tennis and horse show.
+Some of the current UW Club Sport teams for men and women include badminton, baseball, volleyball, soccer, ice hockey, rugby, ultimate Frisbee, cycling, Nordic ski racing, lacrosse, softball, racquetball, fencing, cricket, water polo, tennis and equestrian.
 UW faculty or staff with an interest in coaching or officiating a club sport should contact the Club Sports Office.
 Visit our web site for more information on Club Sport teams and activities.

 Half Acre, First Floor South Lobby